Updated January 2021 with information about the new English-language Master in Institutions and Political Economy at the University of Barcelona.

 - One of the best-known is Lund, which offers four masters in matters related to economic history

-Again, let me emphasize that I am not endorsing any of these programs; this list is just to get you started.
+Again, let me emphasize that I am not endorsing any of these programs, although all of these should be decent; but this list is just to get you started.
 Many things vary here, including cost.
 If your favorite school or program isn’t listed, that doesn’t mean that it’s not good.
 I welcome further suggestions to be added.

 Bear in mind that if you want to do a PhD in Economics at a top school, a Masters in Economics is a better bet from a technical perspective, even if you later want to specialize in economic history (of the cliometric kind), despite the fact that an MSc in Economic History would expose you to a different set of ideas and methods.
 If your first degree is from a North American institution, then know that for PhDs in economics at top US schools, a background in maths or computer science may be more appropriate than even an economics first degree.